MoDaghlas13/e-commerce_analysis/README.md

 ## Technical Analysis

 Sample of pivot table used for seasonality insights is below.
-More detailed analysis can be found in the xlsx file [here](https://github.com/MoDaghlas13/e-commerce_analysis/blob/main/e-list%20analysis.xlsx)
+More detailed analysis can be found in the xlsx file [here](https://github.com/MoDaghlas13/e-commerce_analysis/blob/main/e-list%20analysis.xlsx) and the sql file [here](https://github.com/MoDaghlas13/e-commerce_analysis/blob/main/sqlqueries.sql)

 ![image](https://github.com/MoDaghlas13/e-commerce_analysis/assets/98186599/580bac20-a8fb-4712-8aea-9154fa88287a)